 - Discounts wherever student discounts are offered worldwide

 - Access to campus fitness facilities at a reduced rate

 Take College of Liberal Arts courses on the RIT campus.

 - Full members can sit in on (audit) RIT College of Liberal Arts courses for free (but you do not earn college credits).
 You can ask questions, participate in class discussion, complete writing assignments, and even take exams, if you want to.

 - Topics include literature, fine arts, history, philosophy, foreign languages, anthropology, psychology, women & gender studies, writing, and more

 - View instructions on how to check the RIT online course catalog for available Liberal Arts courses, and then talk to an Osher staff member to get registered.
 (Do not register yourself through the RIT website or you will get charged tuition.)

 - State-of-the-art hearing evaluation and hearing aid purchase are available through RIT’s National Technical Institute for the Deaf (NTID).

-- For more information, go to the Resources page to view the Audiology Benefits.
+- For more information, go to the Audiology website.